 Convert PAGES to RTF

-You have the option to convert your pages file to rtf, as well as a variety of other formats, using our free online converter.
+You can effortlessly convert your pages file to rtf, along with a multitude of other formats, using our complimentary online converter.

 Select "to rtf"